soroel/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy html files to parent of working directory
+move files beginning with uppercase